DNXBAN001/Lumko-HS/README.md

     - When screen size is small, toggled menu link-items must disappear once the user click on one of the link-items
     - Other than these i think Navbar is fine

+## 07 Aug 2024 (03h53)
 2. Home Page
+    - What We Offer Section:
+        - Implement the image slideshow

 3. About Page